ldj01/e-s-t/README.md

-Installation Instructions:

 ## Land Surface Temperature 0.0.1 Release Notes
-Release Date: December 3, 2014
+Release Date: MONTH DAY, YEAR

 This project contains application source code for producgin Land Surface Temperature products.
 It currently only supports Landsat 5-7, as prototype output products that have not been validated.
 Algorithms for specific sensors, where warranted, are located in sensor specific sub-directories.
 See the sensor specific sub-directories for more details and usage examples.